holocircuit/rpisec-mbe-solutions-public/lab1_web/lab1B.md

 Tracing through the rest of the assembly, after the penultimate line we have `(EAX, EBX, ECX, EDX) = (i+1, S[i], i+1, i+1)`.

-So the final value of EAX is the string S XORed with `i+1`, giving the keystream above.
+So the final value of EAX is the string S XORed with `i+1`, giving the password above.
 (This would change if S were longer.)

 I guess the moral is: it's very easy to write very obfuscated assembly!